pallupz/covid-vaccine-booking/README.md

 </div>

-## Quick Start Guide
+## Quickstart Guide
-Instructions to follow on your laptop and phone below.
-To fetch OTP automatically, Step 2 is compulsory
+**Instructions to follow on your laptop and phone below.
+To fetch OTP automatically, Step 2 is compulsory**

 ### 1. On your laptop
 1. Make sure [Python 3.8+](https://python.org) is installed.